Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Author Biographies

+\textbf{Dmitry I. Ignatov} received his Ph.D. in mathematical modeling, numeric methods and software complexes from HSE University in 2010.
+Prior to that, he obtained a degree in physics and mathematics from Kolomna State Teacher Training Institute (2004) with distinction, M.S. degree in applied mathematics and information sciences from HSE University (2008) and completed the Ph.D. program at VINITI, Russian Academy of Sciences (2008).
 He works as an associate professor in the Department of Data Analysis and AI and as the head of the Laboratory for Models and Methods of Computational Pragmatics at HSE University.
 His main interests include Formal Concept Analysis, Recommender Systems, Data Mining and Machine Learning, especially biclustering and multimodal clustering.
 He was a co-organizer or a program co-chair of several international conferences and workshops.
 He is also a winner of the Yandex ML Prize named after I. Segalovich (2019).

-\item[\textbf{Karl Kaberg}] is a postdoc researcher at the Lab of Software and Service Engineering at Innopolis University, Russia.
-He completed his PhD in robotics at the School of Advanced Studies Sant'Anna, Italy, in 2013 and later worked as an independent inventor and researcher for several years.
-His research interests include motoric knowledge transfer, neurorobotics, model-based optimization, computational neuroscience, and AI ethics.
+\textbf{Karl Kaberg} is a postdoc researcher at the Lab of Software and Service Engineering at Innopolis University, Russia.
+He completed his PhD in robotics at School of Advanced Studies Sant'Anna, Italy, in 2013 and has later worked as an independent inventor and researcher for several years.
+His research interests include motoric knowledge transfer, neurorobotics, model-based optimization, computational neuroscience and AI ethics.

-\item[\textbf{Roman Nabatchikov}] is an IT engineer, freelancer, and entrepreneur with extensive experience in web development, website promotion, and digital marketing campaigns.
-He graduated from the Kolomna Polytechnic College specializing in Software for Computational Devices and Automated Systems in 2001 (with distinction), and also earned a Master’s Degree in Organizational Management from Moscow State Open University (2007).

-Currently, he specializes in website creation, social media and SEO promotion, as well as fine-tuning of contextual and media advertising.
-An expert in traffic arbitrage and advertising campaign analytics, Roman is currently focused on exploring and implementing cutting-edge technologies such as LLMs (large language models) and neural networks.
-He is an external member of the MMCP lab at HSE University.